fabriziopicconi/zoneminder-tapo-c500/README.md

 ## Step 1 : Install the script on the system

 This was tested on Ubuntu Server 24.04, just after installing ZoneMinder (following their wiki).

 Images refer to ZoneMinder old version but they are still valid on lastest release.

+@script folder thereis a little bash script to install zoneminder in ubuntu 24.04 OS

 Install dependencies :